dxw/playbook/src/tech/data-standards.md

 ### Mandated standards

-For some well-defined areas, the UK government mandates the use of [particular standards](https://www.gov.uk/government/publications/open-standards-for-government).
+For some well-defined areas, the UK Government mandates the use of [particular standards](https://www.gov.uk/government/publications/open-standards-for-government).
 These are all widely used and well-tested and are suitable for use on almost any project, whether for governmental or other organisations.

 ### Recommended standards